tobyweston/blog/ghostwriter/cache/style_profile.md

 - Problem → evidence → consequence: explain why a pattern is problematic, show failure modes, then give the architectural/maintenance consequences.
 - Use of numbered steps and short checklists for procedures and recipes.
 - Use of short quoted definitions or external authority (e.g. Google/DORA) to ground claims.
+- Reframe: “what people think is happening” vs “what is actually happening”

 ## Signature moves
 - Start with a realistic micro-scenario to make the problem tangible.